juanjocangemi/doing-people-management/README.md

 - the team leader can know what each worker is doing,
 - what their progress is,
 - assign tasks remotely,
-- identify if they need help and,
+- identify if they need help,
-- it allows him/her to identify the most efficient workers.
+- identify the most efficient workers.

 [![DOING-WEB.png](https://i.postimg.cc/NfFCJnct/DOING-WEB.png)](https://postimg.cc/vcRvD3T2)